KalleshAshoka/BSE_Template_Portfolio/index.md

 <h4> Summary </h4>

 Since my previous milestone I have been able to incorporate my code along with Tensor Flow to detect objects and get my project working properly.
-I cloned a GitHub repository so that is where I got my data set from and now I can detect a variety of things from house hold items, electronics and and animals.
+I cloned a GitHub repository so that is where I got my data set from and now I can detect a variety of things from house hold items, electronics and animals.
 Key topics I learned about here at BSE was I learned how TensorFlow worked, how Raspberry Pi’s work and how HTML code works, and ways to train your model using Teachable Machine and how to maneuver through Github and use open source code.

 <h4> Challenges </h4>